 Several days later, a biopsy confirmed her worst fears: she had breast cancer.
 Shortly afterward, the Los Alamitos resident had surgery to remove her right breast.

 A few days later, Andrea’s case was reviewed by a multidisciplinary team of specialists at the hospital’s weekly breast cancer treatment planning conference.
 After reviewing the details, the group recommended genetic testing.
-“They noted that Andrea had a diagnosis of premenopausal breast cancer and was also of Ashkenazi Jewish descent,” explains Carey Cullinane, M.D., a breast surgeon and genetic specialist at the MemorialCare Breast Center at Long Beach Memorial.
+“They noted that Andrea had a diagnosis of premenopausal breast cancer and was also of Ashkenazi Jewish descent,” explains Carey Cullinane, M.D., a breast surgeon and genetic specialist at the MemorialCare Breast Center at Long Beach Medical Center.
 In some populations, certain genetic syndromes are known to be more common.
 For example, mutations in the BRCA genes are seen in approximately one in 40 individuals of Ashkenazi Jewish heritage.